Approximating the Stationary Probability of a Single State in a Markov chain: Analysis of Estimation Error

-The error bound decays exponentially in $\theta^{(t)}$, which doubles in each iteration.
-Thus, for every subsequent iteration $t$, the estimate $\hat{\pi}_i^{(t)}$ approaches $\pi_i$ exponentially fast.
-This relies on the fact that the distribution of the return time $T_i$ has an exponentially decaying tail, ensuring that the return time $T_i$ concentrates around its mean $\E_i[T_i]$.
-When the algorithm terminates at stopping condition (b), $\Prob(T_i > \theta) \leq \epsilon (4/3 + \epsilon)$ with high probability, thus the percentage error is bounded by $O(\epsilon Z_{\max}(i))$.
+When the algorithm terminates at condition (b), $\hat{p}^{(k)} < 2 \epsilon / 3$.
+By Lemma \ref{lemma:p_add_concentrate}, with probability greater than $1 - \alpha$, $\Prob_i(T_i > \theta^{(k)}) \leq \hat{p}^{(k)} + \frac{\epsilon}{3} \leq \epsilon$.
+Therefore, it follows that \halmos \endproof Theorem \ref{thm:finite_correctness} shows that the error bound decays exponentially in $\theta^{(k)}$, which doubles in each iteration.
+Thus, for every subsequent iteration $k$, the estimate $\hat{\pi}_i^{(k)}$ approaches $\pi_i$ exponentially fast.
+The key part of the proof relies on the fact that the distribution of the return time $T_i$ has an exponentially decaying tail, ensuring that the return time $T_i$ concentrates around its mean $\E_i[T_i]$.
+Theorem \ref{thm:countable_correctness} presents the error bounds for countable state space Markov chains, relying upon the exponentially decaying tail proved in Lemma \ref{lemma:concentration_RT}.